Benjycheng/Projects/C/README.md

 Section a: Average of column data from a chosen column

-Section g: Graph of column data from 2 seleted columns
+Section g: Graph of column data from 2 selected columns

 Section c: Correlating values in a column and average of values from the rows with the same correlating values